RolandM99/RolandM99/README.md

    - ⚡ Avid learner, chess fan, problem solver, dynamic and result-oriented software engineer
-   - 🎓 Bsc. in Software Engineering at the Adventist University of Central Africa(AUCA).
+   - 🎓 Bsc. in Software Engineering at the Adventist University of Central Africa ( AUCA ).
    - 🌱 I’m currently working as a full-stack software engineer and sharpening my skills in Blockchain and AI by learning new concepts and working on some real-world projects.
    - 👯 I'm curiously looking forward to working with teams in building reusable, maintainable, scalable, and viable software solutions.
-   - ⭐ I’m looking for help with anything related to what I am currently learning 😅,
+   - ⭐ I’m looking for help with anything related to what I am currently learning 😎,
    - 💬 Ask me about the 6 stages of Software Development LifeCycle.<br><br>
   **I am open and interested in new challenges and new opportunities<br>
 	📫 How to get in touch with me:**